-Personal Leave Days
+Business, Personal and Other Nonvacation Leave Days

-Accumulated personal leave days are governed by the same standards established for sick leave days, provided the employer allows teachers to use personal leave for illness.
-As long as personal leave days are available to be used as sick leave, they should be included in the total number of sick leave days reported on the Supplementary Report or Terminated Sick Leave Report.
-Days not identified as personal leave but as business leave, emergency leave, etc., are not reportable as personal leave and would be considered granted days if they accumulate as sick leave.
+Accumulated business, personal or other nonvacation leave days are governed by the same standards established for sick leave days, provided the employer allows teachers to use the leave for illness.
+As long as business, personal leave or other nonvacation leave days are available to be used as sick leave, they should be included in the total number of sick leave days reported on the Supplementary Report or Terminated Sick Leave Report.